hmcts/ops-runbooks/BAIS/BAIS-Windows-Firewall.md

 ```bash
 git push --set-upstream origin BRANCH-NAME
 ```
-7. Create Pull Request and review changes compared with master.
+7. Create a Pull Request and review changes compared with master.
 * Look out for typical formatting issues such as extra spaces or unusual characters.
 * Specifically the '-' in port ranges can often need deleted and retyped depending on how CGI have exported the CSV.

 8. CI will run automatically across STG after the PR is raised.
 [Azure DevOps](https://dev.azure.com/hmcts/PlatformOperations/_build?definitionId=432)
 * Review build log and investigate any issues, pushing corrections to the pipeline will auto trigger another CI build.

+9. Raise a BAU ticket with the PlatOps team requesting PR approval and execution.

 ## Platform Operations Steps

-9. Review PR
+10. Review PR
-10. If terraform Plan is successful:
+11. If terraform Plan is successful:
 In [Azure DevOps](https://dev.azure.com/hmcts/PlatformOperations/_build?definitionId=432)
 * 'Run Pipeline'
 * Branch/tag: Your new branch name